 Another factor that constitutes an impediment for the effective implementation of education policy in Nigeria is over ambitious nature of some education policies.
 Some education policies actually tend to be over ambitious, sweeping and overly fundamental in nature.
 Mankind (2005) stressed that in most cases, the formulation of such over ambitious policies is not borne out of sincere effort to bring about rapid development but just to boost the ego of the political leaders to attract the admiration of the electorates.
 Example of such policies are policies that have their main objectives in the provision of free education or establishment of some educational projects which can be abandoned due to embezzlement or not relevant to all the citizens especially in some States of the federation.
-For such policies, the government will be aware that there are no adequate resources, both financial, material and human resources for the effective implementation in quality and standard of service that some people prefer to send their children to private primary and secondary schools irrespective of the high cost in those private places.
+For such policies, the government will be aware that there are no adequate resources, both financial, material and human resources for the effective implementation.
+Such education policies have witnessed very ineffective implementation resulting in deterioration in quality and standard of service that some people prefer to send their children to private primary and secondary schools irrespective of the high cost in those private places.
 As a result of this, the public outcry will be for such un implementable policy to be reformed to achieve the citizen's expectations.